USF-HII/usf-hii.github.io/pages/hii-rc/faq.md

 for USF faculty, students, and partners.

 The HII/CIRCE Cluster is a specialized subset integrating HII resources into the overall CIRCE environment.
-As a result, some documentation referring to [CIRCE](https://cwa.rc.usf.edu) may not apply to this specialized cluster.
+As a result, some documentation referring to [CIRCE](https://cwa.rc.usf.edu) may not be applicable to this specialized cluster.

 Please refer to the documentation on the [USF HII Compute Portal](https://usf-hii.github.io) for the most accurate information with regards to the HII/CIRCE Cluster.